-Name, Residence, Principal Occupations During the Past Five Years Director Since (1) Committees (2) B. Lynn Loewen, FCPA, FCA, Westmount, Quebec, Canada Former President of Minogue Medical Inc., a healthcare organization which delivers innovative medical technologies to hospitals and clinics.
+Name, Residence, Principal Occupations During the Past Five Years Director Since (2) Committees (3) B. Lynn Loewen, FCPA, FCA, Westmount, Quebec, Canada Former President of Minogue Medical Inc., a healthcare organization which delivers innovative medical technologies to hospitals and clinics.
 President of Expertech Network Installation Inc. from 2008 to 2011.
-2013 Member of AC and HSEC Donald A. Pether, Dundas, Ontario, Canada Former Chair of the Board and Chief Executive Officer of ArcelorMittal Dofasco Inc., a Canadian steel producer.
-Director of Samuel, Son & Co.
-Ltd. and Schlegel Health Care Inc. Former Chair of the Canadian Steel Producers Association and former member of the board of the American Iron and Steel Institute.
-Honorary Doctor of Law degree from McMaster University.
-Member of the Council of Governors for the Art Gallery of Hamilton, the Board of the National Gallery of Canada Foundation and on the Board of the Manning Awards Foundation.
-2008 Member of HSEC; Chair of NCGC John B. Ramil, Tampa, Florida, U.S. Former President and Chief Executive Officer of TECO Energy.
+2013 Member of AC and HSEC John B. Ramil, Tampa, Florida, U.S. Former President and Chief Executive Officer of TECO Energy.
 Held a variety of leadership positions in his four decades with Tampa Electric.
 Former member of the board of the Edison Electric Institute, an industry association.
 Chair of GuideWell Mutual Holding Corporation and Blue Cross and Blue Shield of Florida boards.
 Member of the Florida Council of 100, the board of the Moffitt Cancer Center Institute and Trustee and past Chair of the University of South Florida.
 Former member of the board of the Tampa Bay Partnership.
 2016 Member of HSEC Andrea S. Rosen, Toronto, Ontario, Canada Former Vice-Chair of TD Bank Financial Group and President of TD Canada Trust.
 Director of Manulife Financial Corporation, a Canadian multinational insurance company and financial services provider; Ceridian HCM Holding Inc., a global human capital management software company and Element Fleet Management Corp., a global fleet management company, providing services and financing for commercial vehicle fleets.
 Former Director of Alberta Investment Management Corporation.
 Former Director of Hiscox Ltd., a Bermuda-incorporated specialty insurer listed on the London Stock Exchange.
-2007 Chair of AC; Member of NCGC Richard P. Sergel, Boston, Massachusetts, U.S. Former President and Chief Executive Officer of the North American Electric Reliability Corporation (NERC).
+2007 Chair of NCGC and Member of AC Richard P. Sergel, Boston, Massachusetts, U.S. Former President and Chief Executive Officer of the North American Electric Reliability Corporation (NERC).
 Former President and Chief Executive Officer of National Grid USA from 2000 to 2004.
 Also former President and Chief Executive Officer of the New England Electric System.
 Presently a Director of State Street Corporation.
 Has also served on the boards of the Edison Electric Institute and the Consortium for Energy Efficiency.
 2010 Member of AC, NCGC Jochen E. Tilk, Toronto, Ontario, Canada Former Executive Chair of Nutrien Ltd., a Canadian global supplier of agricultural products and services based in Saskatoon, Saskatchewan.
 Former President and Chief Executive Officer of Potash Corporation of Saskatchewan.
 Previously President and Chief Executive Officer of Inmet Mining Corporation, a Canadian-based, international metals company.
 Mr. Tilk is a director of AngloGold Ashanti Limited, a publicly listed international gold mining company, headquartered in Johannesburg, South Africa.
 He is also a director of the Princess Margaret Cancer Foundation, a not-for-profit organization.
 He is the former Chair of the board of directors of Canpotex Limited.
 Former Director of the Fertilizer Institute and the International Fertilizer Association.
 2018 Member of AC and MRCC

-- Denotes the year the individual became a Director of Emera.
-Directors are elected for a one year term which expires at the termination of Emera's annual general meeting; - Audit Committee (AC), Nominating and Corporate Governance Committee (NCGC), Management Resources and Compensation Committee (MRCC) and Health, Safety and Environment Committee (HSEC);
+- Effective February 12, 2021, Karen Sheriff joined the Emera Board of Directors. - (2) Denotes the year the individual became a Director of Emera.
+Directors are elected for a one year term which expires at the - termination of Emera's annual general meeting;

-Ms. Sheppard is not a member of any committee but attends all committee meetings as Chair of the Board; - (4) Mr. Balfour is not a member of any committee as he is the President and Chief Executive Officer of the Company.
+(3) Audit Committee (AC), Nominating and Corporate Governance Committee (NCGC), Management Resources and Compensation Committee (MRCC) and Health, Safety and Environment Committee (HSEC); - (4) Ms. Sheppard is not a member of any committee but attends all committee meetings as Chair of the Board; (5) Mr. Balfour is not a member of any committee as he is the President and Chief Executive Officer of the Company but attends all committee meetings.